 Chase is also transparent about where interest rates currently stand.
 Even though rates can fluctuate day by day, Chase’s mortgage website is updated regularly, so you know a baseline of what to expect for different types of loans.

 Chase Bank is the third-largest mortgage lender in the nation.
 And that shows considering the breadth of resources and flexibility in contract options for borrowers entering the mortgage application process.
-As a big player, it’s inevitable that they will have some complaints, but most customer service reviews are positive.
+As a big player, they will inevitably have some complaints, but most customer service reviews are positive.

-If you’re already a Chase customer, definitely consider them first since you can access a variety of discounts on both closing costs and interest rates.
+If you’re already a Chase customer, definitely consider them first since you can access various discounts on both closing costs and interest rates.
 But even if you’re not a Chase customer, you could still end up preferring a mortgage with Chase, thanks to their in-depth support system and variety of mortgage programs.